hightechu/2021-skills-academy/modules/day1/README.md

 [Home](/2021-skills-academy) | [Day 1](/2021-skills-academy/modules/day1/) | [Day 2](/2021-skills-academy/modules/day2/) | [Day 3](/2021-skills-academy/modules/day3/) | [Day 4](/2021-skills-academy/modules/day4/) | [Day 5](/2021-skills-academy/modules/day5/)

 ## Collabovation Outcomes
-By the end of today, entrepreneurs should be able to...
+By the end of today, developers should be able to...
 * Explain the purpose and structure of the Summer Accelerator.
 * Demonstrate an understanding of the strengths of the team mates.
 * Describe why the Accelerator uses Daily Standups and Retrospective.